jfalcou/eve/doc/internals/dev_environment.md

 From now on, we make the assumption your Docker instance is running and that you're logged into its interactive shell.

+@section dev_docker_eve Trying EVE without building it

+If all you want is to *use* **EVE** - run the examples, see what a kernel compiles to on another instruction set - the second image needs no checkout at all:

+@verbatim
+docker run -i -t ghcr.io/jfalcou/eve:latest
+@endverbatim

+**EVE** is installed, `examples/` holds every example, `toolchain/` holds the very scripts our CI uses to run a binary under emulation, and its `README.md` lists the commands.
+Intel SDE is on the path, so an AVX-512 build runs on any x86:

+@verbatim
+cd examples/bilateral
+g++-14 -std=c++23 -O3 -march=skylake-avx512 main.cpp -o bilateral
+sde64 -skx -- ./bilateral
+@endverbatim

 Next step is [configuring CMake and compiling some tests](@ref dev_cmake)